petermeissner/wikipediatrend/README.md

 ![](./Readme_files/figure-html/unnamed-chunk-5-1.png)

-Looking at the graph we can conclude that the *Peter Principle* as a work related phenomenon obviously is something that is most pressing on workdays.
+Looking at the graph we can conclude that the *Peter Principle* as a work related phenomenon obviously is something that is most pressing on workdays -- or maybe people in general just tend to use their computers less on weekends.

 ## Being friendly